Freezing Your Eggs Puts the Brakes on Declining Fertility

 The process of egg freezing involves many of the same steps in a typical IVF cycle.
 After extraction, your eggs are cryopreserved and can remain frozen for years until you are ready to use them.
 So, if the idea of delaying motherhood has crossed your mind, our South Louisiana fertility centers offer key facts you need to know about freezing your eggs for future pregnancy.

-• We’ve seen great improvements in technique and outcomes and expect to see more in the future.
+- We’ve seen great improvements in technique and outcomes and expect to see more in the future.
 However, freezing your eggs today is no guarantee of having a baby tomorrow.
-As with any fertility treatment, as well as Mother Nature herself, there are so many factors that affect conception.
+As with any fertility treatment, as well as Mother Nature herself, there are so many factors that affect a successful pregnancy.

-• Egg freezing can be expensive and physically demanding.
+- Egg freezing can be expensive and physically demanding.
 While the cost is less than a full IVF cycle, you will also need to consider egg storage fees and the eventual cost of fertilization and embryo transfer.
 What’s more, patients must give themselves daily hormone injections for two weeks before eggs are retrieved from the ovaries.
-The good news is that egg retrieval doesn’t take very long—only about 15 minutes.
+The good news is that the actual retrieval of the eggs doesn’t take very long—only about 15 minutes.

 Freezing your eggs is a big decision